acviana/vercel-nextjs-blog/pages/posts/2024-08-23-weekly-update.md

 I made a little more progress on my eloquently named [bookmark thing](https://github.com/acviana/bookmark-thing) side project.
 This started as an excuse to play with DuckDB some more while tracking interesting links.
 Because DuckDB is an OLAP database I wanted to see if I could just throw everything into one flat denormalized table.

-I wanted use some of the list parsing functions to modify the tag list associated with each entry.
+I wanted to use some of the list parsing functions to modify the tag list associated with each entry.
 This was working fine until I tried to perform an update on a tag list and started getting unexpected constraint errors.
 After some digging I realized that currently duckdb treats list updates as an insert followed by an update, which is known to cause these types of errors.
 If you're interested you can check out the relevant [GitHub issue](https://github.com/duckdb/duckdb/issues/11915) and the documentation [explanation](https://duckdb.org/docs/sql/data_types/list#updating-lists).

 Instead of trying to figure out a work around (such as handling this in the application code) I decided to just revert to a typical normalized database model and build a denormalized view on top of that.